 You may not think hardrock mining is currently a threat to Wilderness, but it is.
 In a recent case, Wilderness Watch scored an important legal victory for the famed Frank Church-River of No Return Wilderness in Idaho when a judge ordered the Forest Service to conduct further analysis of proposed mining exploration and evaluate less invasive alternatives for activities in the Wilderness.
 In response to this ruling, in May 2018 the Forest Service released a recommendation to limit mining-related activities (including disallowing and limiting much of the drilling and trenching) at the Golden Hand Mine, which originally proposed extensive drilling, bulldozing, and road construction.

 Please stand with Wilderness Watch to end hardrock mining in Wilderness!
-Ask your representative in Congress to co-sponsor and support the Hardrock Leasing and Reclamation Act of 2019 (HR 2579).
+Ask your representative in Congress to co-sponsor and support the Hardrock Leasing and Reclamation Act (HR 2579).

 There are no officials for you to contact on Twitter.